frclasso/abi_cursor_presentation_2025/cursor_prompt_tutorial.md

     - ecommerce_analysis.py (use Pytest patch)
     -  Save the tests files at tests/

-5) Create a qualty check class with Pydantic to validate schema from sales, sellers, users, products and payments
+5) Create a qualty check class with Pydantic to validate schema from sales, sellers, users, products and payments, and a pytest for this class.

-6) Create a qualty check class with Pydantic to validate data from sales, sellers, users, products and payments
+6) Create a qualty check class with Pydantic to validate data from sales, sellers, users, products and payments, and a pytest for this class.

-7) Generate Documetnantion (dosctring) for all *.py methods
+7) Generate Documentantion (dosctring) for all *.py methods

-8) Create a README.md file with a step by step teaching how to use this projetc.
+8) Create a simple README.md file with a step by step teaching how to use this projetc.

 # RUN COMMANDS
 python generate_fake_data.py